sgleadow/xcode-pristine/README.md

-# Xcode::Pristine
+# xcode-pristiene (Work In Progress)

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/xcode/pristine`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+A gem to help keep your Xcode project file pristine.

-TODO: Delete this and the text above, and describe your gem
+When you're using `xcconfig` files to manage your Xcode build settings, you don't want those build settings being overridded inside the Xcode project files build settings editor.
+This gem used the [xcodeproj gem](https://github.com/CocoaPods/Xcodeproj) from cocoapods, to inspect the build settings in the project file and ensure they're empty.

 ## Installation